marmelab/react-admin/docs/Authentication.md

     return Promise.resolve();
 };
 ```

+Note that react-admin will call the `authProvider` with the `AUTH_LOGOUT` type before redirecting.
+If you specify the `redirectTo` here, it will override the url which may have been return by the call to `AUTH_LOGOUT`.

 **Tip**: For the `AUTH_CHECK` call, the `params` argument contains the `resource` name, so you can implement different checks for different resources: